roasted-oolong/roasted-oolong/README.md

 # 💫 About Me:
 Hi!
-I’m a Technical Project Manager and UX Specialist learning Full Stack Development.
+I’m a Project Manager in QA and UX Specialist learning Full Stack Development.

 ## 🌐 Socials: